plone/training/embed.rst

 Using starzel.votable_behavior in ploneconf.site
 ================================================

+.. only:: manual

-We want to use the votable behavior, so that our reviewers can vote.
+    * We want to use the votable behavior, so that our reviewers can vote.

-To show how to use events, we are going to auto publish talks that have reached a certain rating.
+    * To show how to use events, we are going to auto publish talks that have reached a certain rating.

-We are not going to let everybody vote everything.
+    * We are not going to let everybody vote everything.

 First, we must add our package as a dependency to ploneconf.site.

+.. only:: manual

     We do this in two locations.
 The egg description :file:`setup.py` needs :samp:`starzel.votable_behavior` as a dependency.
     Else no source code will be available.

     The persistent configuration needs to be installed when we install our site.
 This is configured in GenericSetup.

 We start with by editing :file:`setup.py`